-- 1. Failure to meet the minimum grade requirements in two or more required nursing courses (see Academic Progression in the Nursing Major). - 2.
-Failure to meet the minimum grade requirement in a repeated course (see Academic Progression in the Nursing Major). - 3.
-The illegal use of any mind-altering drugs and the inappropriate use of alcohol in class, lab, and/or clinical (please refer to the sections entitled Standards for Professional Practice, the Nursing Student Code of Conduct, and Appendix F:Policy & Procedure on Substance Use). - 4.
+- 1. Failure to meet the minimum grade requirements in two or more required nursing courses (see Academic Progression in the Nursing Major) - 2.
+Failure to meet the minimum grade requirement in a repeated course (see Academic Progression in the Nursing Major) - 3.
+The illegal use of any mind-altering drugs and the inappropriate use of alcohol in class, lab, and/or clinical (please refer to the section entitled Standards for Professional Practice and Code of Conduct, and the Nursing Program Drug Testing Policy). - 4.
 Any breach of confidentiality (see Nursing Student Code of Conduct and HIPAA and Confidentiality). - 5.
-Any breach of ethical conduct as noted under the sections on Standards for Professional Conduct, including but not limited to the sections outlining the Nursing Student Code of Conduct and Academic Honesty standards, will be grounds for failure in the theory and/or clinical components of the nursing course, which could then lead to dismissal from the nursing program.

-Students found guilty of demonstrating the behaviors in #3-5 above may be dismissed from the class and/or clinical experience immediately by the instructor and assigned the grade of "F" in the course.
-Under these circumstances, students will be ineligible for readmission to the BSN program.
+Any breach of ethical conduct as noted under the sections on Standards for Professional Conduct and the Nursing Student Code of Conduct is grounds for failure in the theory and/or clinical components of the nursing course which could then lead to dismissal from the nursing program. - Students found guilty of demonstrating the behaviors noted in #3&4 above will be dismissed from the class and/or clinical experience immediately by the instructor and will be assigned the grade of "F" in the course.
+Students will be ineligible for readmission to the BSN program.
 Students receiving a dismissal decision will be notified in writing of the decision and the rationale for the decision.
 Students have the right to appeal per University & program policy.